bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-17-newsletter.md

   to the original BitVM (see [Newsletter #273][news273 bitvm]) and to the limited details available about follow-up projects from the original BitVM developers.
-An accompanying [website][bitvmx website] provides additional information in a slightly less technical form.
+An accompanying [website][bitvmx website] provides additional information in a slightly less technical form. {% assign timestamp="38:05" %}

 - **Continued discussion about updating BIP2:** Mark "Murch" Erhardt [continued][erhardt bip2] the discussion on the Bitcoin-Dev mailing